Administration Basic Sciences Clinical Sciences Centers of Excellence

 E. C.

 Before considering any operation, a number of tests need to be performed by the surgeon.
 These tests are given by the Center's neurologists, neuropsychologists, and radiologists.
-An epilepsy surgery evaluation typically includes the following tests: an MRI scan (to get a picture of the brain), epilepsy monitoring with a simultaneous EEG and video recording (to be sure of the seizure type), a PET scan (to check brain metabolism), neuropsychological testing (to see how the brain is working), and the so-called WADA test (to localize speech and memory).
+An epilepsy surgery evaluation typically includes the following tests: an MRI scan (to get a picture of the brain), epilepsy monitoring with a simultaneous EEG and video recording (to be sure of the seizure type), a PET scan (to check brain metabolism), neuropsychological testing (to see how the brain is working), and the WADA test (to localize speech and memory).
 Sometimes another test can be helpful in locating the seizure area by determining blood flow throughout the brain (the SPECT scan).
 If seizure localization is not satisfactory by these means sometimes it is necessary to put sterile, EEG electrodes in and on the brain by surgical “burr holes”and then do more EEG monitoring in the epilepsy unit.

 Different surgical procedures are done for different types of epilepsy.
 Since the most common brain abnormality causing seizures is in the temporal lobe, temporal lobectomy is the most common surgical procedure performed.
 Sometimes other portions of the brain can be removed (topectomy) or modified (subpial transection) without causing harm.
-Our Center also can use the gamma knife.
+Our Center can also use the gamma knife.
 If tests indicate that a direct brain operation is not possible a vagus nerve stimulator (VNS) is another option, VNS reduces seizures by about 50% in half of patients who use it.
 About 10 to 15% experience a greater reduction of seizures.